Many sports struggle to engage with BAME groups, those from low-income backgrounds and young people who may be involved in crime or gang activity.

 Think of a football, rugby or cricket club, and you might imagine suburban fields and open space, with pavilions, stands and car parks.
 People often drive or take public transport to attend and membership fees are relatively high.

 Boxing clubs are different.
-They don’t need a level surface with white lines, turf or flood lights.
-All they need is somewhere dry and secure, like a church hall, or an abandoned shop, workshop or industrial space.
 They can operate in urban areas where other sports are absent, at low cost.
+They don’t need a level surface with white lines, turf or flood lights — just somewhere dry and secure, like a church hall, or an abandoned shop, workshop or industrial space.

 One coach told us: